 JSDK (Java Servlet Development Kit) is a package containing all the classes and interfaces needed to develop servlets.
 JSDK also contains a web server and servlet engine to test your creations.
 The servlet engine provided in JSDK is a basic one(but free).
-There are many other servlet engines much more robust and can be interfaced with most major web servers of the market.
+In this article we will show you how to install and run it on your device.

-JSDK Sun is available for download from the Sun website:
+The first step is to download JSDK Sun which is available from the Sun website:

-To install JSDK simply decompress the archive (using the tar command in Unix systems) or doublie-click on the executable under Windows.
+To install JSDK simply decompress the archive (using the tar command in Unix systems) or double-click on the executable file on Windows.

 Simply copy the file tree: